codio/site/source/docs/content/publish/unit-add.html.md

 - Select **Convert content to a project** to delete the unit and its content entirely.
 - Select **Delete content** to delete the unit and save the unit contents to your projects list.

+### Ordering units
+You can change the order of the units within a module by dragging a unit into its desired position.

 ### Updating units assigned to a class
 You may need to make changes to a unit that has already been assigned to a class.
 If this is the case then you should first publish a new version.
 This will in itself not change content that has already been started by students.
 To update the unit in the Class select **Update Unit** from the 3 blue vertical dots to the right of the unit listed in the class.
 See [Update Unit](/docs/teacher/classes/updateunit/) for more on this.